HagemZ/lisk-builders-challange-cryptopoke/README.md

-# Lisk Builders Challenge - CryptoPoke
+# Lisk Builders Challenge - Moonsters

-CryptoPoke is an exciting GameFi project that bridges the nostalgia of cherished childhood memories with the thrill of blockchain innovation.
+Moonsters is an exciting GameFi project that bridges the nostalgia of cherished childhood memories with the thrill of blockchain innovation.

 <img width="1440" alt="CryptoPoke Screenshot" src="https://raw.githubusercontent.com/HagemZ/lisk-builders-challange-moonsters/refs/heads/main/moonsters.png" />

 ## How to Play
-For detailed instructions on how to play CryptoPoke, please check out the [How to Play](HOW_TO_PLAY.md) guide.
+For detailed instructions on how to play Moonsters, please check out the [How to Play](HOW_TO_PLAY.md) guide.

 ## Tech Stack